Holographic entanglement negativity for disjoint subsystems in $\mathrm{AdS_{d+1}/CFT_d}$: Holographic entanglement negativity for d+1 / d in vacuum

-We now briefly review the calculation for the area of bulk co-dimension two static minimal surface anchored on such infinite rectangular strip geometries described in \cite{Fischler:2012ca}.
+We now briefly review the calculation for the area of a bulk RT surface such rectangular strip geometries described in \cite{Fischler:2012ca}.
 The area functional in this case may be expressed as follows